nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 - [Capabilities Resolution](https://docs.gradle.org/current/userguide/dependency_capability_conflict.html) to resolve those capability conflicts by selecting the artifact providing the highest specification version:
 - [Artifact Transforms](https://docs.gradle.org/current/userguide/artifact_transforms.html) to automate the migration of `javax` to `jakarta` packages for legacy artifacts, avoiding needing to fork or manage multiple release lines for these libraries
 - Compatible with Gradle 4.0 and later
+- [Dependency Substitutions](https://docs.gradle.org/current/userguide/resolution_rules.html#sec:dependency_substitution_rules) allow `javax` specifications to be automaticallly substituted for a JakartaEE version, avoiding having to configure replacements on the classpath

 ### Capabilities